Stars and Stripes Vol. 1: Singles

+Critical reception and legacy

+According to Billboard, the album sold over 8,000 units in its first week of release.

 In music critic Stephen Thomas Erlewine's description, the release was "an unmitigated disaster and an outright embarrassment for all involved".
 The album's failure prevented Brian from securing a record contract, leaving his highly anticipated recording collaborations with Andy Paley in limbo.
-A planned second volume never materialized, and Stars and Stripes became the last studio album to feature Carl Wilson, who died in 1998.
+Stars and Stripes became the last studio album to feature Carl Wilson, who died in 1998.